 There are normally no vaccinations required for Netherlands travel.
 The U.S. State Department always has their link up to date with pertinent information when traveling to Netherlands.
 It is advised to always check there during your planning stage and again before you leave.
 If you are not from the U.S., please check your government’s website.

-NETHERLANDS TRAVEL SAFETY
+THE NETHERLANDS TRAVEL BOOKING

 The Netherlands is ranked 16th safest country to visit and laws are strictly enforced.
 Amsterdam, although still considered safe to visit, could have its theft and pickpocketing instances or worse in more dangerous parts of the city.
 Be careful in touristy areas and at night.
 I felt safe in Amsterdam and the Netherlands overall so, beyond that, there is nothing I can recall from making the Netherlands more of a “safety concern” than traveling in my own home country.
 Therefore, my standard tips for female and solo travelers are: